Parental Leave Singapore 2026: How to Stack All Leave Types

 Common HR Mistakes

-1. Using the old SPL rule.
+- Using the old SPL rule.
 HR policies written before April 2025 still describe SPL as 4 weeks carved out of the mother's block.
 This is wrong.
-The new SPL is additive and grows to 6 weeks from 1 April 2026.
+The new SPL is additive on top of GPML/GPPL — 6 weeks for Phase 1 births (1 Apr 2025 – 31 Mar 2026), 10 weeks for Phase 2 births (from 1 Apr 2026).

-3. Forgetting Unpaid Infant Care Leave.
-Eligible employees (child under 2) can take 6 days of unpaid, job-protected leave.
+- Forgetting Unpaid Infant Care Leave.
+Eligible employees (child under 2) can take 12 days/year (raised from 6 days on 1 Jan 2024) of unpaid, job-protected leave.
+Across the child's first 2 years, that's up to 24 days per parent per child.
 It is often omitted from employee handbooks entirely.

 3 Worked Case Studies